jaisondavid-m/tic-tac-toe/README.md

 - **Guest Login**
 - **Profile Page** (show your basic info after login)
 - Session handling (keeps you logged in and supports logout)
+- login system will not work in incognito mode

 ### Streak / Activity
 - **Streak Page** that tracks your daily play activity